Stories, moments, threads. All this social media jargon can be hard to get your head around. Not to mention the fact it’s always changing!

 Because Moments supports multimedia like images, gifs, videos, and Vines, incorporate different types of tweets throughout a single Moment, too, to better engage your readers.

 Tweets like these make it easier to keep your readers’ attention until the end of your Moment – and since tweets with gifs can get as much as 6x the engagement of tweets with text alone, they can also make your Moments all the more interactive.

-But what kind of Moments will you make?
+What kind of Moments will you make?

-Regular roundups of the best tweets from leaders in your industry?
+With regular roundups of the best tweets from leaders in your industry?

 Insightful reactions to the latest news?